We believe each review tells a story about a shopping or service experience, which can be useful information for consumers and businesses alike.

 The internet has made it easier than ever before for people to share their experiences and feedback.
 Companies can now choose to what extent they want to take part in these online conversations.
 Trustpilot is one of many options available for gathering and using constructive business-consumer dialogue.

 We provide tools for businesses to directly engage with reviewers - including by leaving a response below each review.
 We offer this within a framework of rules to protect the integrity of reviews on our platform.

 Using our platform is also free for everyone.
 Companies are welcome to engage with their customers on Trustpilot using a free account.
 If they’ve claimed their profile on Trustpilot, companies can log into their business account to do this.
 Otherwise, businesses can find out how to claim their profile for free with our short video here.

 * Temporary profile pages are created when people search Trustpilot for companies specifically by domain (e.g. www.company.com).
-Unless reviews are subsequently posted on these domains, they are periodically deleted by Trustpilot's software.
+Unless reviews are subsequently posted on these domains, they are deleted after 14 days.